mbajoria1/LearningJava/02.ApacheKafka/apacheKafka.md

    * A key can be string or number and producers can choose to send a key with a message.
    * Message key by default will be null and in this case, messages published by prodcuers will be load balanced in round robin fashion.
-   * Messages with same key will always go to same partition.
+   * Unlike round-robin, messages with same non null key will always go to same partition.
 This key could be used if we want to order messages in a particular partition.

+   Default load balancing between multiple brokers from one producer:

    ![](https://github.com/mbajoria1/LearningJava/blob/master/02.ApacheKafka/Producers.PNG)